Scooletz/blog.scooletz.com-posts/2021-05-31-betting-for-the-future.md

 whitebackgroundimage: true
 ---

 _The future is unknown!
 This is terra incognita!
-You cannot forsee things!_ and a few other statements are often used when describing one's attempts to  place some bets for the future.
+You cannot foresee things!_ and a few other statements are often used when describing one's attempts to  place some bets for the future.
 As a person, who spent a big part of their life in IT industry, it's tempting for me to place some bets though.
 How would the future look?
 What is already on the table?
 Can we forsee the future?
 Let me pick my top 3 candidates.

 ### Edge computing and the Ultimate Commodity Game